-The PIN and Code numbers will change each time you view the Setup screen (Figure 16-3 and Figure 16-1).
+The PIN and Code numbers will change each time you view the Setup screen (Figure 14-1).
 This is normal, any displayed set of PIN and Code numbers may be used to register.

 - 3. Using a mobile device or PC, visit https://ALTUSDRIVE.com and select Create Individual Account from the Login screen. - 4.
 Enter the required information and create a Username and Password, then select Create. - 5.
 At the "Success" confirmation screen, select Done. - 6.
 Log in using your Username and Password. - 7.
 Answer the security questions, then select Submit. - 8.
 From Technician Profile Manager select the Device Management tab. - 9.
 Select Add Device, then enter your Serial Number, PIN, Code, and Device Name and select Save when done. - 10.Log out of Profile Manager, then select the ALTUS Home Page browser tab to get started. - 11.
-Turn the diagnostic tool off, and then on. - 12.
-See Using the Snap-on Cloud.
+Turn the diagnostic tool off, and then on.

+12. See Using the Snap-on Cloud.

-Your Diagnostic diagnostic tool is now registered to your Snap-on Cloud account.
+Your Diagnostic diagnostic tool is now registered to your account.
 Code scan reports will be automatically sent (only when connected to Wi-Fi) to your online account from the device.

 If the device is not connected to a Wi-Fi network when the code scan is performed, the report will not be sent to your account.
-Wi-Fi connection is required to upload the report to The Snap-on Cloud.
+Wi-Fi connection is required to upload the report.

-16.3.2 Snap-on Cloud - ShopKey Pro and SureTrack User Setup
+14.3.2 Snap-on Cloud - SureTrack User Setup

-If you already have a ShopKey Pro or SureTrack account, follow these steps to register and setup your Snap-on Cloud account:
+If you already have a SureTrack account, follow these steps to register and setup your account: